Wilkes1019/fantasyzone_server/README.md

 - Path: `POST /api/live/possession`
 - Body: none
 - Effect: For games marked live or in the watch set, fetch ESPN scoreboard once and update Redis possession mapping for each game with current offense/defense.
 TTL controlled by `FZ_LIVE_TTL_SEC`.
- - Background option: run `npm run poller` to execute the same logic every ~1s without needing an external scheduler.
+ - Background worker: in production we rely on a dedicated worker (e.g., Fly) that runs the same logic every ~1s (`npm run poller`), so no separate 1-minute cron is used.

 ### Player Status
 - Path: `POST /api/player-status`